meessour/popular-track-generator/README.md

 </details>

-The first thing that could be imporved has to do with safety.
+The first thing that could be improved has to do with safety.
 A track can be clicked and the user will be redirected to the page of that site in a new tab with: ```target="_blank"```.
 This will expose my site to performance and security issues.

 These are some issues (source: https://web.dev/external-anchors-use-rel-noopener/?utm_source=lighthouse&utm_medium=devtools ):